 Research into food allergy is ongoing

-ASCIA Action Plans are essential
+ASCIA Action Plans

-Living with your food allergy
+Living with food allergy

-It is important for individuals with food allergy to:
+Strict avoidance is essential in the management of food allergy.
+It is important for people with food allergy to:

-- Read and understand food labels for food allergy;
+- Read and understand food labels for food allergy.

-- Tell wait staff that they have a food allergy when eating out;
+- Tell wait staff that they have a food allergy when eating out.

 - Be aware of cross contamination of food allergens when preparing food.